n0bra1n3r/cinterop/README.md

 ### Initialization

-`cauto^` can be used on the left-hand side of an initialization, but doing so may cause backend compile errors, especially if done at the global scope:
+`cauto^` can be used on the right-hand side of an initialization, but doing so may cause backend compile errors, especially if done at the global scope:

 ```nim